-Portland’s destination for sports, Blitz Ladd has 32 TVs and superior service so you won’t miss a thing.
-With an arcade, games, and one of those challenging plush toy machines there’s fun for everyone.
-If your game is on during happy hour you can enjoy $1 off all draft beers and well drinks.
+Portland’s destination for sports, Ladd House has TVs circling the entire bar and superior service so you won’t miss a thing.
+With shuffleboard, pool, pinball, arcade games, and a 360 degree fireplace table there’s fun for everyone.
 Swish!
-They boast 36 beers on draft including local award winning craft brews.
-This spot is open to minors until 9 p.m.
+They boast 50+ different craft beer and cider on draft including local award winning craft brews.

 2239 SE 11th Ave.

 Migration Brewing is all about making moves towards your dreams and your beer.
 This neighborhood favorite is the spot for families to enjoy not only March Madness but Timbers and Blazers games.
 They rep straightforward pub grub (mac n’cheese and chicken sandwiches) that will appeal to all ages.
 If the weather is in your favor when you go, they have an extensive patio.
 Minors are welcome until 8 p.m.

 2828 NE Glisan St.

 Insider tip: Happy hour takes place weekdays 3 p.m. to 5 p.m. and offers beer, wine and food specials.

 Named for the spirited 1977 season the Trail Blazers had with Bill Walton leading the legitimization of Portland as a sports city, this is a great spot to watch others make history this season.
 We recommend you bring bigger kids (who’re old enough to safely navigate the tall bar stool seating) to enjoy the game with you.
 From The Buzzer Beater Basketball Arcade to skee-ball, and pinball to “Baby Foot” foosball there’s plenty to do if kids get a little restless.
 Minors are allowed until 10 p.m., so go ahead and cheer for overtime.